CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/11-tradeoffs.md

 > ## Homework (Optional, no need to submit)
 >
-> * Replicate the "classicmodels" schema into your cloud instance using MySQL Workbench's migration wizzard.
+> * Replicate the "classicmodels" schema into your cloud instance using MySQL Workbench's migration wizard.
 {: .challenge}